12 June 2025

 • Life insurance benefits.

-• Company-funded conversion course/type rating (not bonded).
+• Company funded conversion course/type rating (not bonded).

-• A range of voluntary benefits for employees and family members, including private medical cover, dental and critical illness cover, technology scheme, Cycle to Work, and Electric/Plug-in Hybrid car scheme.
+• Private medical cover, technology scheme, Cycle to Work, and Electric/Plug-in Hybrid car schemes.

 Inclusion & Diversity